spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-inventory-management-feature-overview.md

 ## Marketplace warehouse management

 When a merchant is created, the corresponding warehouse is created for this merchant.
-The warehouse name is composed of the following parts: `merchant name + merchant reference + warehouse + index starting with 1, 2, etc.`
+The warehouse name is composed of the following parts: `merchant name` + `merchant reference` + `warehouse` + `index` (starting with 1, 2, etc.).

 {% info_block infoBox "Example" %}

-"Spryker MER000001 Warehouse 1" where `Spryker` is the merchant name, MER000001 is the merchant reference, and the index is 1 as it is the first warehouse created.
+"Spryker MER000001 Warehouse 1" where `Spryker` is the merchant name, `MER000001` is the merchant reference, and the index is `1`W as it is the first warehouse created.

 {% endinfo_block %}